 Fashion eCommerce trends in 2020 will primarily be fueled by consumer’s desires and expectations.
-Their tastes and preferences will define the trends of the coming years.
+Thus, consumer tastes and preferences will define the trends of the coming years.

 According to data by The Fashion and Apparel Industry report, the worldwide eCommerce revenue is estimated to rise from $481.2 billion in 2018 to $712.9 billion by 2022.
 The primary reason for this phenomenal growth can be attributed to: